GroundAura/AuraCalc/README.md

 # AuraCalc

-A text-based calculator app written in Python
+A text-based calculator app written in Python.